Sparky983/komponent/docs/src/dom-manipulation.md

 # DOM Manipulation

-All HTML tag components (`p`, `h1`, `input`) return their underlying DOM elements.
+Generated tag components return their underlying DOM elements using the most specific available type.
 These elements can be used to imperatively manipulate the DOM.

 ## Example: Focussing input